godaddy/lazy-social-buttons/README.md

 ```

 ### Non-Blocking Script Load:
 The main objective for non-blocking is to let the HTML render and other scripts load before loading this script.
 The loading block should be placed at the bottom of the body after the document HTML to accomplish this goal.
-It is also necessary for the HTML attribute auto wire-up usage for this code to be loaded after the HTML has rendered on the page.
+It is also necessary to place the loading block at the bottom of the body for the HTML attribute auto wire-up usage to function properly (the HTML must be rendered on the page).

 ```html
 <script>